resilient-http/resilient.js/README.md

 #### Service

-There are specific config options for the servers of the client service.
+Specific configuration options for the end service servers pool of the Resilient client.
-Resilient is a resource-oriented HTTP client, which could be ideal for RESTful Web services

 - **servers** `array<string>` - A list of valid servers URIs to reach for the given service.
 Default `null`.
 It's recommended to use discovery servers instead of static service servers
 - **retry** `number` - Number of times to retry if all requests failed.
 Use `Infinity` for infinitive attemps.
 Default `0`